 OBS Studio is one of the best free and open source screen recording software.
 It is capable of both screen recording and live-streaming on multiple platforms be it Windows, Linux or Mac.
 However, it is good to note that, Windows Vista is no longer supported by the latest version of OBS Studio.
 Being open source, it means that if you are a developer you can also contribute to the development of OBS Studio to make it even better as the source code is provided on Github.

 OBS Studio as the, “Studio”, name suggests, works more like a studio since deals with multiple sources and scenes which can be mixed and transitioned seamlessly to give a well organized single broadcast.
-OBS Studio review will give you information on what to expect when you decide to rock it on your Windows 7/8/8.1/10 PC, OBS Studio is also being listed in 16 good screen recorder software on Windows PC.
+OBS Studio review will give you information on what to expect when you decide to rock it on your Windows 7/8/8.1/10 PC, OBS Studio is also being listed in 17 most welcomed screen capture app for PC

 OBS Studio – Free Download

 Product Name Supported OS Offline Version Download Link OBS Studio Windows 7/8/8.1/10 (32 Bit & 64 Bit) Full Version Free Download TalkHelper Screen Recorder Windows 7/8/8.1/10 (32 Bit & 64 Bit) Full Version Free Download

 To be honest, I was confused where to start after installing the OBS Studio screen recorder.
 I just got a blank window and a bunch of options at the bottom.
 After a few seconds, an auto-configuration wizard popped up with two options.
 On closer look, I noticed that you can choose to use OBS Studio primarily as an optimized streaming tool with recording being a secondary option or use it mainly for screen recording without a streaming option.
 Choosing any of these modes took me to another screen where I was presented with video settings which allowed me to select the canvas resolution to use and the frame rate of my choice.